Japan World Cup Fixtures, Squad, Group, Guide - World Soccer

 Japan World Cup Friendlies

 On the 23rd of March Japan played against Mali, and then four days later they lost 2-1 to Ukraine.
-They then welcome Ghana on the 30th of May, before playing Switzerland and then Paraguay on the 8th and 12th of June respectively.
+They then lost to Ghana and Switzerland on the 30th of May and 8th of June respectively.
+They finally beat Paraguay 4-2 on the 12th.

 - 23rd March – Mali (drew 1-1)